Frequently Asked Questions

 We get his question often, so here’s the quick answer:

-The Blue Button started it all and “lets you go online and download your health records so you can use them to improve your health, have more control over your personal health information and your family’s healthcare.”
+The Blue Button was first to “let you go online and download your health records so you can use them to improve your health, have more control over your personal health information and your family’s healthcare.”

 (HealthIT.gov, retrieved 2016-03-03)